CARTAvis/carta-archived/README.md

-Introduction to build and use Desktop ver. of Carta Viewer on CentOS 7 (tested) and Ubuntu 16.04 (completed)
+Introduction to build and use Desktop ver. of Carta Viewer on CentOS 6, 7 and Ubuntu 14.04~16.04

 =======

+Tested: CentOS 7, Ubuntu 16.04.

 # Steps before building CARTA